-Aims: One of the major global occupational diseases and injuries is musculoskeletal disorders, which lead to increased costs and reduced working productivity.
+Aims: Musculoskeletal disorders are one of the significant global occupational diseases and injuries, leading to increased costs and reduced productivity at work.
 It is essential to assess the risk factors that influence the development of these diseases.
-The purpose of this study was to determine the relationship between risk factors affecting work-related musculoskeletal disorders (WMSDs) in the food industry using the Fuzzy DEMATEL method.
+The purpose of this study was to investigate the relationship between risk factors that affect work-related musculoskeletal disorders (WMSDs) in the food industry using the Fuzzy DEMATEL method.

-Method and Materials In this study, 46 occupational risk factors related to musculoskeletal disorders in the food sector were selected from related articles and classified according to the 4m method.
+Method and Materials: In this study, 46 occupational risk factors related to musculoskeletal disorders in the food sector were selected from relevant articles and classified using the 4 M method.
 The fuzzy DEMATEL study is designed and delivered to experts.
 Finally, these risk factors were evaluated using the Fuzzy DEMATEL method.

 Findings: The cause-effect relationship between 46 risk factors was determined using the fuzzy DEMATEL method.
-According to the results, the age factor (D-R=2.26) has a greater influence compared to other identified risk factors (is the most causal), and the job satisfaction factor compared to other identified risk factors, is the most influential factor (D-R=-2.26).
-According to the results, the most important risk factor is the duration of work (D+R=7.46) and the least important is related to the genetic risk factor (D+R=2.64).
+According to the results, the age factor (D-R = 2.26) has a greater influence compared to the other identified risk factors, and the job satisfaction factor (D-R = -2.26) is the most influential among the identified risk factors.
+According to the results, the most significant risk factor is the duration of work (D+R = -7.46), and the least significant is related to the genetic risk factor (D+R = -2.64).

-Conclusion: The DEMATEL method allows us to plan better and solve problems.
-In this way, to better understand cause-effect relationships, it can be divided several criteria into cause-effect groups to build a correlation map.
+Conclusion: The DEMATEL method enables us to plan more effectively and solve problems more efficiently.
+In this way, to better understand cause-effect relationships, it can be divided into several criteria to form cause-effect groups, thereby building a correlation map.